Apple’s quarterly profit falls as iPhone sales sputter

-SAN FRANCISCO (AP) — Apple’s iPhone sales are still sputtering while the company tries to offset the decline by milking more money from digital services such as music.
+SAN FRANCISCO — Apple’s iPhone sales are still sputtering while the company tries to offset the decline by milking more money from digital services such as music.

 The latest evidence of the iPhone’s waning popularity had been expected.
-Even so, the confirmation in Tuesday’s fiscal third-quarter earnings report underscored the challenge facing a company that has been riding the smartphone revolution for the past decade.
+Even so, the confirmation in Tuesday’s fiscal third-quarter earnings report underscored the challenges facing a company that has been riding the smartphone revolution for the past decade.

 The iPhone’s downturn is the main reason Apple’s profit for the April-June period fell 13% to $10 billion.